Patria case: Bribery trial in Slovenia (2011)

 European Union Art.
-346 and Arms Trade
+346 and the arms trade

 The freedom of the press is protected as constitutional right in democratic countries.
 Finland takes it seriously and, in the Patria case, taught a lesson of democracy, of rule of law, and of business ethics to the world.
 Whether MOT's charges of bribery are true or not, Finland protected the freedom of speech better than United States, and against its own national interest.

 MOT report is of enormous value for the European Union and its attempt to put some democratic transparency in the European Defense procurement.

-Arms trade enjoys a particular status in EU, due to its essential connection with national state security, as per Art.
+The arms trade enjoys a particular status in EU, due to its essential connection with national state security, as per Art.
 346 of the Lisbon Treaty:

 Art.
 346, while granting member states the right to classify national information on the subject, i.e., to apply the State secret to arms production and trade of member states, explicitly prohibits the use of civilian (indirect) offset as form of distortion of free competition in the common market of the European Union.
 Some Aerospace and Defense companies abuse of indirect offsets is equivalent to straight bribery, if not worse.
 This is a level more sophisticated but not different from a bribe, and it is also the level of the commercial war between Patria and General Dynamics, in which Slovenia is just one of the European battles.

 There are three reasonable hypotheses on the truth or falsity of the MOT program: